Areoxy/Areoxy/README.md

 - 👋 Hi, I’m Areo
-- 👀 I’m interested in programming chatbots and other cool stuff
+- 👀 I’m interested in programming windows applications and other cool stuff
 - 🌱 I’m currently improve my skills in C# and PHP
-- 💞️ I’m looking to collaborate on ...

 <!---
 Areoxy/Areoxy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.